 The Finger Lakes, New York: 5 hours

 For those looking to experience the East Coast’s version of Sonoma, you have to visit the Finger Lakes!
 The Finger Lakes are a series of lakes located near the border of New York and Pennsylvania.
-Because of the lake effect, this region is perfect for growing grapes and making wine!
+Because of the lakes’ effect on the local climate, this region is perfect for growing grapes and making wine!

 Plan Your Weekend Getaway to the Finger Lakes!